alexander-john/python-prime-count/README.md

 ## Sieve of Eratosthenes

-Switch to the `Sieve of Eratosthenes` branch to see the Sieve of Eratosthenes optimization.
+Switch to the `sieve-of-eratosthenes` branch to see the Sieve of Eratosthenes optimization.